 - Made in China

 The KEEN Chandler CNX is another tough shoe that will take on any adventure while providing your child and their flat feet with the comfort and support they need.
-The breathable lightweight mesh upper won’t weight down kids’ feet and the contoured arch provides plenty of support and stability.
+The breathable lightweight mesh upper won’t weigh down kids’ feet and the contoured arch provides plenty of support and stability.

 Kids can get this shoe on quick and easy with the elastic quick tying laces.
 The lugs on the outsole are multidirectional which means rocks, roots and other obstacles are no match for this shoe.
-It’ll provide the traction they need no matter where they go— mountains, trails, jungles or even the wild playground!
+It’ll provide the traction they need no matter where they go— mountains, trails, jungles, or even the wild playground!